Statement

 Although inherited disease and exaggerated characteristics can occur in any dog, cat or rabbit, there can be specific issues related to pedigree, purebred and ‘designer’ cross-breed dogs, which are often selected for breeding on the basis of aesthetic considerations (e.g. conformation, coat colour or gait) as opposed to consideration being given to health.
 This may introduce inherited disease and exaggerated characteristics which are detrimental to health and wellbeing of the animal, either as a direct result of selection for particular characteristics or where the inherited condition is linked to a trait which is being selected.
 Within this group it should be noted that show dogs may have a disproportionate influence on the gene pool, both directly in that they may produce a large number of progeny, and indirectly in influencing the public’s perception of the breed.

 The introduction of legislation to address irresponsible breeding is supported by BSAVA.
-The Animal Welfare (Licensing of Activities involving Animals) (England) Regulations 2018 and related Guidance outlines the responsibility of breeders not to breed from any dog if it can reasonably expected on the basis of its genotype, phenotype or state of health that breeding from it could have a detrimental effect on its health or welfare or the health and welfare of its offspring.
+The Animal Welfare (Licensing of Activities involving Animals) (England) Regulations 2018 and related Guidance outlines the responsibility of breeders not to breed from any dog if it can reasonably be expected, on the basis of its genotype, phenotype or state of health, that breeding from it could have a detrimental effect on its health or welfare or the health and welfare of its offspring.

 Veterinary surgeons can have a role to play in supporting responsible breeding.
-Where approached for advice by prospective breeders they can provide advice to encourage good breeding practices.
-Where they carry out corrective surgery to address conformational issues in a dog or where caesareans are performed on a Kennel Club registered animal, they can report these to the Kennel Club whilst adhering to the RCVS Code of Conduct on client confidentiality.
+When approached for advice by prospective breeders, they can provide advice to encourage good breeding practices.
+Where they carry out corrective surgery to address conformational issues in a dog or where caesareans are performed on a Royal Kennel Club registered animal, they can report these to the Royal Kennel Club whilst adhering to the RCVS Code of Conduct on client confidentiality.

 Further information